What Is a Dead Zone?

 Where Are the Dead Zones in the Chesapeake Bay?

-On average, the Chesapeake Bay dead zone covers between 0.7 and 1.6 cubic miles during the summer months, when the water is warmest and oxygen levels are historically lowest.
+On average, the Chesapeake Bay dead zone covers between 1.2 cubic miles during the summer months, when the water is warmest and oxygen levels are historically lowest.
+Long-term trends indicate the Bay's dead zones are getting smaller.

 How Do Dead Zones Affect People Living Around the Chesapeake Bay?

 Dead zones are not a direct threat to humans, but they are extremely harmful to fish, crabs, oysters, and other aquatic animals that humans rely on for seafood and livelihoods.
-For example, researchers at the Virginia Institute of Marine Science (VIMS) have hypothesized that the Bay’s dead zone contributes to stress and disease in striped bass, loss of animals from the bottom of the Bay’s food chain, and a reduction in nutrition for predators, as bottom dwellers’ growth is stunted by lack of oxygen.
+For example, researchers at VIMS have hypothesized that the Bay’s dead zone contributes to stress and disease in striped bass, loss of animals from the bottom of the Bay’s food chain, and a reduction in nutrition for predators, as bottom dwellers’ growth is stunted by lack of oxygen.

-In addition, the algal blooms that fuel dead zones can be detrimental to tourism and recreation because they can make water unsafe for swimming, release unpleasant odors, and cause fish kills that can wash hundreds of dead fish onto beaches.
+In addition, the algal blooms that fuel dead zones can be detrimental to tourism and recreation.
+Harmful algal blooms can make water unsafe for swimming by generating toxins, release unpleasant odors, and cause fish kills that can wash hundreds of dead fish onto beaches.

 It’s unhealthy for the Bay, it’s harmful to local economies, and it’s fixable.